anoduck/anoduck/README.md

 - Linux Elitism is in poor taste.
 Linux is just one of many.
 UNIX, BSD, Haiku, Hurd and others exist.
 - Avoid "Not my problem"-ism.
 - Do not be foolish enough to assume everyone runs an nvidia processor and desires to have access to cuda.
+- Be loyal to that which supports you.

 #### Politics and Computer Science